Dick Standish: Career

-He and his wife, Kim, published The Rundown, a weekly newsletter of advice for television executives, producers and reporters for nearly 30 years beginning in 1981.
-For 15 years, they also published Medical News Report for healthcare public relations executives.
+He and his wife, Kim, published "The Rundown," a weekly newsletter of advice for television executives, producers and reporters for nearly thirty years beginning, in 1981.
+For fifteen years, they also published the "Medical News Report" for healthcare public relations executives.

 He was inducted into the Broadcast Pioneers Hall of Fame on November 17, 2017.

-After retiring, he was one of the founding members of the ROMEOS, Retired Old Mavens Eating Out.
+After retiring, he became one of the founding members of the ROMEOS, Retired Old Mavens Eating Out.